tigs1995/Front-End-Practice/README.md

 * [Passport](http://www.passportjs.org/) - The JavaScript authentication middleware used
 * [Eclipse](https://www.eclipse.org/)  - Java IDE used to write and test Selenium
 * [Selenium](https://www.selenium.dev/) - Used for automated testing

-### Making requests to the backend API

-- notes on how connect to BE

- The source code for the backend server can be found in the repo ```https://github.com/Ewan-James-Donovan/bae-project-back-end.git. ```

 ## Functionality Overview